 Application Submittal Process & Timeline

-Applications for mail-in absentee ballots must be received by the Town Clerk before 5:00 PM six days before an election.
+Applications for absentee ballots must be received by the Town Clerk before 5:00 PM six days before an election (MAY 11th, this year).
 A voter who is admitted to a health care facility after noon of the fifth day before an election may apply for a ballot up until the close of the polls and may request to have the ballot delivered.
 Absentee ballots generally are available three weeks before an election.

 If the voter submits the application in person, he may obtain the ballot and vote immediately "over the counter".
 If the ballot is not available, it will be sent to the voter by mail.
 When the application is submitted in person by a family member, the ballot must be sent by mail to the voter.
 And in all other cases, the ballot is sent by mail.

 If you wish to vote by absentee ballot for more than one election in a year you may make one application and request that ballots for all elections during that calendar year be sent to you.

 Returning an Absentee Ballot

 Ballots may be returned by mail or in person by the voter or a family member.
 In general, to be counted, the completed ballot must arrive before the close of the polls on election day (8 pm).
 However, absentee ballots for the state general election that are completed outside the United States will be counted if received by 5 pm on the tenth day following the election.
 This exception does not apply to local elections or state primaries.
 All ballots and envelopes must be signed by the voter, or if the voter is unable to sign, by an assisting person.